modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-1.md

 	**Section 13.2.
 Timeline of the main developments in high energy physics.**

-	This Section contains a description of contributions made by Nobel Prize laureates in Physics and Chemistry connected with high energy physics.
-We indicate the year when the activities of the laureates were initiated not when the Nobel Prizes were awarded.
+	This Section deals with two steps related to experimental and theoretical developments in particle physics made by Nobel Prize laureates; it contains a commented timeline of such developments.

 	**Section 13.3.
 Levels of operation of the mechanism of knowing.**